 Sorry, as female dogs that are in season (having a heat cycle) are very distracting to other dogs, thus they are not allowed to attend classes while they are in their heat cycle.
 This cycle may last as long as three to four weeks.
 If you register for a class and your girl comes into season, the trainer is to attend without the pet to observe lessons.
 Training can still take place at home.
 After discharge and swelling has ended, your pet is to be bathed before returning to class for the remaining classes.
 Note credit, transfers or refunds are not given.
 Best Results happen when pets attend class every week so attend when the timing is right!

 Q. My pet has had previous training elsewhere, may I register for an advanced class?

 Puppy graduates from other programs may enter our Obedience & Manners Level One if old enough.
-With all due respect for the training accomplished, every trainer and pet must start with our Obedience & Manners Level One program to help ensure uniformity.
+With all due respect for the training accomplished, every trainer and pet must start with our Obedience & Manners Level One program to help ensure base training uniformity.
 Class flow and training progression are important for all.
 Classes are often hindered when basics are not followed as taught here.
-Our training foundation is referred to during all levels of training.
+Our training foundation is referred to and an understanding of same by both trainer and pet is important during all levels of training.
 Note that experienced trainers that our new to our program are usually pleased with the time spent learning our foundation.
 If after reading this you still believe your pet will do well in an advanced class, evaluations are available for a nominal fee.
 Attending an evaluaton does not ensure that your pet will be accepted.
 Inquire! : )

 © copyright 2000-present Results Puppy & Dog Training and Pawformance Dog Sports!
 All photos, logos, and text are property of Results Puppy & Dog Training, Pawformance Dog Sports! and it's contributors.
 Any copying is strictly forbidden without written permission of and copy of material produced to Mary T. Ratelle.